The leventhal firm

 penndui

-The punishment for driving under the influence in California (VC 23152) increases if the prosecution proves prior DUI convictions within a 10 year window.
-Also, several facts, or special allegations may enhance a DUI sentence if properly pled and proven.
+The consequences of a DUI conviction in California (VC 23152) become more severe with prior DUI convictions within a 10-year window.
+Additionally, specific facts or special allegations can enhance the DUI sentence when properly pled and proven.

 Prior DUI Convictions

-In California, prior convictions for VC 23152, VC 23153, or VC 23103/23103.5 (“wet reckless”), can be used to enhance the sentence for a DUI.[i]
-The prosecution can use convictions from a 10-year period surrounding the current DUI offense; this 10-year period looks forward and back, meaning that the “prior conviction” can actually be for a DUI incident date after the incident date of the case currently being prosecuted.[ii]
+Prior convictions for VC 23152, VC 23153, or VC 23103/23103.5 (“wet reckless”) in California can be used to enhance a DUI sentence [i].
+The prosecution can utilize convictions from 10 years surrounding the current DUI offense, looking forward and backward.
+This means that the “prior conviction” can extend beyond the incident date of the current case [ii].

-• Third time DUI Sentencing[v]: Mandatory minimum of 120 days in jail; 364 days maximum.
-However, the mandatory minimum jail time can be reduced to 30 days in jail if the court agrees to a 30-month alcohol treatment program.
-Probation will typically be for 5 years with a third DUI.
+A mandatory minimum of 120 days in jail (364 days maximum) is imposed for a third DUI.
+This can be reduced to 30 days if the court agrees to a 30-month alcohol treatment program.
+Probation typically lasts for 5 years.

 Special Allegations

-These California DUI sentencing enhancements are not separate crimes.
-They describe specific facts or particular conduct, and must be proven by the prosecutor:
+These enhancements are not separate crimes but describe specific facts or conduct, proven by the prosecutor:

-• Reckless Driving and Excessive Speed: If you were driving recklessly (within the meaning of VC 23103) AND speeding (30 mph over a highway speed limit or 20 mph over any other posted speed limit), a mandatory 60 days jail will be imposed, consecutive to any other sentence.[vii]
+Reckless Driving and Excessive Speed: If driving recklessly (VC 23103) and speeding (30 mph over the highway speed limit or 20 mph over any other posted speed limit), a mandatory 60 days jail is imposed, consecutive to any other sentence [vii].

 [i] Certain out-of-state DUI convictions may also be used as sentence-enhancing DUI priors.
 See Cal VC 23626.